Continuous Record Asymptotics for Change-Points Models: Asymptotic Distribution under a Continuous Record

 \section{Asymptotic Distribution under a Continuous Record}

 We now present results about the limiting distribution of the least-squares estimate of the break date under a continuous record framework.
 As in the classical large-$N$ asymptotics, it depends on the exact distribution of the data and the errors for fixed break sizes {[}c.f., \citet{hinkley:71}{]}.
 This has forced researchers to consider a shrinkage asymptotic theory where the size of the shift is made local to zero as $T$ increases, an approach developed by \citet{picard:85} and \citet{yao:87}.
 We continue with this avenue.
-The goal is therefore to develop an asymptotic experiment that can provide a good approximation and reliable inference.
-Section \ref{Subsection Main-Theoretical-Results} presents the main theoretical results.
-The features of the asymptotic distribution obtained are discussed in Section \ref{Subsection Infeasible-Density-of}.
+Given the consistency result, we know that there exists some $h^{*}$ such that for all $h<h^{*}$ with high probability $\eta Th\leq\widehat{N}_{b}\leq\left(1-\eta\right)Th$, for $\eta>0$ such that $\lambda_{0}\in\left(\eta,\,1-\eta\right)$.
+By Proposition \ref{Proposition 2, (Rate of Convergence)}, $\widehat{N}_{b}-N_{b}^{0}=O_{p}\left(T^{-1}\right)$, i.e., $\widehat{N}_{b}$ is in a shrinking neighborhood of $N_{b}^{0}$.
+With a certain rescaling of the objective function one can first obtain the shrinkage asymptotic distribution of \citet{bai:97RES}.
+However, this is unsatisfactory for two reasons.
+First, as we show below {[}see also Casini and Perron (\citeyear{casini/perron_SC_BP_Lap}; \citeyear{casini/perron_Lap_CR_Single_Inf}){]}, the shrinkage asymptotic distribution provides a poor approximation to the finite-sample distribution of the least-squares estimator.
+Second, the latter point also explains the poor coverage properties of the confidence intervals derived from the shrinkage asymptotic distribution when the magnitude of the break is not large.
+Some related results were obtained by Jiang et al. \citeyearpar{jiang/wang/yu:16} for a simple location model.
+Their approach is, however, quite restrictive and no feasible inference procedure suggested.
+See the supplement for a more complete discussion.